ianpetrarca/webxr_boilerplate/README.md

     firebase init

 The _firebase.json_ file tells Firebase Hosting to use the _./dist_ directory.
 Find out more about Firebase Hosting [Here](https://firebase.google.com/docs/hosting/quickstart)

+Once Firebase is installed and initialized, run the following code to build and deploy your code:

+    npm run deploy